 Rampion offshore wind farm.
-The UK government recently eased the ‘ban’ on offshore wind farms.
-(Image: Nicholas Doherty/Unsplash)
+The UK government recently failed to auction off wind farm projects.

 The climate is in crisis.
 An overwhelming increase in greenhouse gas emissions over the last 100 years has led to rising temperatures, extreme weather events, and a devastating impact on biodiversity across the globe.

 This is mainly due to the burning of fossil fuels such as natural gas, petroleum and coal, which the UK is extremely reliant on.
 The majority of the UK’s greenhouse gas emissions come from fossil fuels, which we use for transportation, heating, electricity, and manufacturing processes.

 A recent report by former energy minister Chris Skidmore found the UK was “falling behind” in its approach to achieving net zero due to the lack of investment in renewable and decarbonised energy.